slenderq/chess-ai-attempts/README.md

 * Fix checkmating blunders in the tests

-* actually structure the search like a human (checks, captures, attacks, development)BBB
+* actually structure the search like a human (checks, captures, attacks, development)

 ## Resources
 List of links that I used to  make this.